Self-serve support.

 Quick answers to the most common questions about DocuScanr.

 DocuScanr uses multiple layers of encryption to protect your documents.
-All scanned document data is encrypted using AES-256-GCM via Google's Tink cryptographic library.
-This is the same encryption standard used by governments and financial institutions worldwide.
+All scanned document data is encrypted using AES-256-GCM, the authenticated-encryption standard specified in NIST SP 800-38D.
+We implement it via Google's Tink cryptographic library.

-Document metadata and information are stored in a SQLCipher encrypted database.
-All encryption keys are managed by the Android Keystore, a hardware-backed secure enclave on your device that prevents key extraction.
-Together, these layers ensure your documents are fully protected at rest.
+Document metadata is stored in a SQLCipher encrypted database.
+Encryption keys are managed by the Android Keystore, a hardware-backed secure enclave on your device that prevents key extraction.
+Together, these layers keep your documents protected at rest.

 No. Everything in DocuScanr happens entirely on your device.
 Document scanning, image processing, OCR text recognition, encryption, and storage are all performed locally.
 There are no cloud servers, no remote uploads, and no syncing to external services.